jonbirge/ecm/README.md

 Nope.
 An ISO file already has the redundant ECC and other overhead removed and just represents the file system data itself, essentially achieving what this program provides on `.bin` files.

 ### If ISO files perform a similar function, what is the point of a BIN file?
-The choice between ISO and BIN/CUE files depends on the specific needs and the type of optical disc being imaged.
+An ISO can lose information relevent to the CD-ROM, especially when the ECC has been tampered with for various reasons, or if the CD-ROM is multi-session.
 Here’s a detailed comparison of why one might use BIN/CUE over ISO:
 #### ISO Files:
 - **Efficient and Simple**: ISO files provide an efficient and straightforward way to image data discs, capturing the entire filesystem and user data in a single file.
 - **Widespread Compatibility**: ISO files are widely supported by operating systems and software, making them easy to mount, extract, or burn.